arnoavagyan/Snake/README.md

 2.Unzip it

-3.Move out all the file from the folders
+3.Move out all the files from the folders

 4.Run and enjoy